Sources and methods - Quarterly

 Quarterly volume measures are derived by the output indicator method.

-The primary data source is monthly production volumes of oil and gas, published by the Department of Industry, Science, Energy and Resources. in the publication, Australian Petroleum Statistics.
+The primary data source is monthly production volumes of oil and gas, published by the Department of Industry, Science and Resources in the publication, Australian Petroleum Statistics.
 The specific output indicators used are (a) total crude oil and condensate, in megalitres; (b) ethane, in millions of cubic metres; and (c) natural gas, in millions of cubic metres.

 Table 9.41 Quarterly chain volume measures of gross value added by industry - Metal ore mining, except iron ore mining, (ANZSIC Subdivision 08) and Non-metallic mineral mining and quarrying (ANZSIC Subdivision 09)